cea-hpc/modules/doc/source/diff_v3_v4.rst

  Starting with version ``4.1``, content sent to the ``stdout`` channel during a *modulefile* interpretation is spooled to effectively transmit this content to stdout after rendering the environment changes made by this modulefile.

  When the specified module to unload matches multiple loaded modules, Modules 4 unloads lastly loaded module whereas compatibility version unloads firstly loaded module.
+A configuration option ``unload_match_order`` has been introduced in version ``4.3`` and it enables to restore the behavior of compatibility version when it is set to ``returnfirst``.

 **switch**